Free Document Retention Policy Templates

 Free Templates

-Given below are document retention templates:
+Given below are free templates:

-Free Document Retention Policy Template
+Free Document Retention Policy Template 01 for Word File

-Editable Document Retention Policy Example
+Editable Document Retention Policy Template 02 for Word File

-Customizable Document Retention Policy Template
+Customizable Document Retention Policy Template 05 for Word File

-Example of Document Retention Policy for Businesses
+Professional Document Retention Policy Template 06 for Word File

-Free Editable Document Retention Policy
+Free Document Retention Policy Template 07 for Word File

-Professional Document Retention Policy Sample
+Professional Document Retention Policy Template 08 for Word File

-Creating a Document Retention Policy for a Non-Profit
+Creating a Document Retention Policy for a Non-Profit Organization

 Document Retention Policy Vs. Data Retention Policy

-A policy on document retention is a compilation of protocols for handling (including creation, storage, retention, and destruction) different documents within an organization to prevent mismanagement of such records.
-This includes physical and electronic records such as financial documents, contracts, employee files, etc. On the contrary, a policy on data retention focuses on how data (structured and unstructured information) should be managed.
+On the contrary, a policy on data retention focuses on how data (structured and unstructured information) should be managed.
 This includes data stored in company databases, file systems, applications, data backups, archives, etc. This policy can include guidelines on data disposal, response to data breaches, and backing up and accessing data.

 The retention policy for documents is based on industry standards and legal and regulatory requirements.
 Conversely, a data retention policy is influenced by data governance and protection laws, privacy and security concerns, and industry regulations.